Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirectResultExample.md

 ---

 # Sample OrderResults Message
-The following example is a JSON encoded Order Result.
+##### JSON encoded Order Result

-> <small>To view details of fields in this example, copy this page into any editor capable of parsing the schema.
+ > ✨ <small> To view details of fields in this example, copy this page into any editor capable of parsing the schema.
 Visual Studio Code was used for building the example. </small>

 ```json
 {